Cognitive Comparability and the Limits of Governance: Evaluating Authority Under Radical Capability Asymmetry: Evaluation framework

 \paragraph{Dimension 5: Subsidiarity and scope limitation.} Is the proposed authority exercised only at the level where it is functionally necessary?
 Drawing on the subsidiarity principle~\cite{follesdal1998subsidiarity} and the constitutionalist framework of \citet{kumm2004legitimacy}, this dimension requires that the delegation be justified by demonstrated incapacity at lower governance levels, that the scope be proportionate to the justifying incapacity, and that effective mechanisms exist to prevent scope creep.
 The dimension also incorporates the insight from multi-level governance theory that Type~II arrangements require explicit, justiciable boundaries between tiers~\cite{hooghe2003unraveling}.

-\paragraph{Dimension 6: Institutional resilience.} Does the proposed arrangement degrade gracefully under stress, or does failure cascade catastrophically? \citet{scott1998seeing} identifies the conditions under which centralized governance schemes produce catastrophic failure: the combination of high-modernist confidence in rational planning, authoritative power to impose the plan, and weakened civil society unable to resist. \citet{ostrom1990governing} and the polycentric governance tradition provide the countermodel: institutional diversity, redundancy, and distributed authority reduce the probability of correlated failure.
+\paragraph{Dimension 6: Institutional resilience.} Does the proposed arrangement degrade gracefully under stress, or does failure cascade catastrophically? \citet{scott1998seeing} identifies the conditions under which centralized governance schemes produce catastrophic failure: the combination of administrative ordering of nature and society, high-modernist confidence in rational planning, authoritative power to impose the plan, and weakened civil society unable to resist. \citet{ostrom1990governing} and the polycentric governance tradition provide the countermodel: institutional diversity, redundancy, and distributed authority reduce the probability of correlated failure.
 A proposal must demonstrate that its failure modes are bounded and that the broader governance system can function if the proposed institution fails or must be deactivated.